Chamonix

 This is a guided tour of Chamonix powered by an electric little train.
 You can take the classic tour of the city centre available in 10 languages.

-Chamonix Valley Resort news and resorts
+Chamonix news

-What's new for 2023/24 season:
+What's new for the 24/25 season:

-Events taking place in the 2023/24 season:
+Events taking place in the 2024/25 season:

-• La Trace des Grands - launched in 2021, La Trace des Grands is a ski mountaineering race in the Chamonix-Mont-Blanc Valley.
-It takes place on the Grands-Montets site.
-A choice of three races allows the expression of all forms of ski touring - 9th March-10th March 2024,
+- La Trace des Grands 8th-9th March 2025: ski mountaineering race taking place on the Grands-Montets site.
+A choice of three races allows the expression of all forms of ski touring,

 Chamonix après-ski, bars & restaurants

-Chamonix hosts a wide selection of typical cafes and tempting pastry shops along with many bars, over 100 restaurants, 100 shops and 7 nightclubs (some open until 7am).
+Chamonix hosts a wide selection of typical cafes and tempting pastry shops along with many bars, over 100 restaurants, 100 shops and half a dozen nightclubs (some open until 7am).
 The world-class casino in the centre of town will tempt the gambler in you with blackjack, roulette and slot machines of the purest tradition.
 The Vox cinema delights moviegoers with all the latest films.
 A free guide to the restaurants in the Chamonix Valley is available from the Chamonix Tourist Office.

-Why not try the famous Folie Douce in Chamonix for a different kind of dance scene.
+Why not also try the famous Folie Douce in Chamonix for a different kind of dance scene.
 This branch of the Folie Douce opened in 2018, introducing the chain’s trademark Austrian-style afternoon party scene.
 You will find 7 other Folie Douce in the French Alps - Val d'Isere opened in 1976, Val Thorens in 2009, Meribel in 2012, Alpe d'Huez in 2013, St Gervais/Megeve in 2014, Avoriaz in 2018, Les Arcs in 2019.
 This FD is located within the Folie Douce hotel in Chamonix town.

 Chamonix amenities